blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 ODATA-96
 : "Need to define semantics, serialization format, etc. for Enums" [components: OData ABNF Construction Rules, OData ATOM Format, OData JSON Format, OData Protocol] is **Resolved**.

-State is now **Resolved**

 Discussion:

-* Ralf states, that ODATA-96 will remain open, until other formats/work products also have been updated
+* Ralf states, that ODATA-96 will remain in the resolved state, until other formats/work products also have been updated

 ODATA-96
 : "Need to define semantics, serialization format, etc. for Enums" [components: OData ABNF Construction Rules, OData ATOM Format, OData JSON Format, OData Protocol] is **Resolved** with no objections.